Last updated: June 18, 2026

 |---|---|---|

-| Medi-Cal, CalFresh, CalWORKs, or IHSS denial | Ask the worker for a supervisor review | Request a state hearing before the deadline. |
+| Medi-Cal, CalFresh, CalWORKs, or IHSS denial | Ask the worker what proof is missing. | Request a state hearing before the deadline. |

-| Medi-Cal service denial | File a plan appeal or grievance | Use the DHCS complaint page if needed. |
+| Medi-Cal service denial | File a plan appeal or grievance. | Use the DHCS complaint page if needed. |

-| SSI denial | File SSA appeal on time | Ask legal aid or a disability advocate for help. |
+| SSI denial | File an SSA appeal on time. | Ask legal aid or a disability advocate for help. |

-| School refuses evaluation or services | Ask for written prior notice | Use CDE complaint or due process options. |
+| School refuses evaluation or services | Ask for written prior notice. | Use CDE complaint or due process options. |

-| You need legal help | Search LawHelpCA | Check the State Bar free legal help page. |
+| You need legal help | Search LawHelpCA. | Check the State Bar free legal help page. |

 Backup options while applications are pending